LolaLollipop/il-guide/README.md

 - `long`, made up of 8 bytes (i)
 - `float`, made up of 4 bytes (r4)
 - `double`, made up of 8 bytes (r8)
-  many opcodes deal with these types, so it's good to know them. it's also important to know that if a primitive is smaller than one of these types, it'll be *widened* into them. so if you use a byte, it'll actually only ever be stored on the stack as an int
+many opcodes deal with these types, so it's good to know them. it's also important to know that if a primitive is smaller than one of these types, it'll be *widened* into them. so if you use a byte, it'll actually only ever be stored on the stack as an int.

+if we want to push one of these values onto the stack, CIL provides opcodes to do so, each starting with ldc (load constant).
+- for `int`s 0-8, we can use the opcodes `ldc.i4.X`, where X represents the number to push onto the stack. for example, to load 4 as an int onto the stack, we can do `ldc.i4.4`.
+- to push -1 onto the stack, you can use the `ldc.i4.m1` instruction.
+- for other positive `int`s, you can use the opcode `ldc.i4` and then have the `int` you want to push onto the stack as the operand.
+- to push a `float`, `double`, or `long`, you can use `ldc.r4`, `ldc.r8`, and `ldc.i8` respectively, with the number as the operand.
 ### tying it together
 so far, we know instructions, the stack, and primitives of il. let's combine them! here's some very simple cil code.
 ```cs